hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 4 boxes: 010212202011333333333333310202212011
 5 boxes: 0102122020113333333333333102022120114444444444444444444444444444444444444
 ```
 If *boxNum* is less than 4, the result is perfectly symmetric.
 If *boxNum* equals 4, it is *almost* symmetric.
-Is this anything meaningful?
+Is this anything useful?

 What other interesting patterns can you find?
 What if you changed Rule \#1 or Rule \#2?
 Maybe some patterns will be useful for solving this placing-consecutive-numbers-in-boxes puzzle?